Monkey Mia, Coral Coast, Western Australia © Tourism Western Australia

 - Explore the crystal waters of Shell Beach

-- Take an Indigenous tour for a unique perspective on Shark Bay World Heritage Area
+- Take an Aboriginal tour for a unique perspective on Shark Bay World Heritage Area

 How to get there